University of Detroit Mercy: Colleges and campuses

-The University of Detroit Mercy comprises seven colleges and schools: School of Architecture and Community Development, College of Business Administration, School of Dentistry, College of Engineering & Science, College of Health Professions/McAuley School of Nursing, School of Law, and the College of Humanities, Arts & Social Sciences.
+The University of Detroit Mercy comprises eight colleges and schools: School of Architecture and Community Development, College of Business Administration, School of Dentistry, College of Engineering & Science, College of Health Professions, McAuley School of Nursing, School of Law, and the College of Humanities, Arts & Social Sciences.

+The university has three campuses in the city of Detroit and one in Novi, Michigan, northwest of Detroit.
+The main campus is on the southeast corner of McNichols Road and Livernois Avenue, in northwest Detroit (near the University District, Pilgrim Village and Palmer Woods neighborhoods).
+The majority of the university's undergraduate and graduate programs are offered on this campus, as well as the university's main administration and athletic facilities like Calihan Hall.
+It is also the location of all six student residence halls.
+The university's Riverfront Campus in downtown Detroit hosts the School of Law, and its Corktown Campus hosts the School of Dentistry and Dental Clinic.

 Aside from Detroit Mercy's own campuses, the university offers undergraduate and graduate programs at Macomb University Center in Clinton Township, Michigan.
 Detroit Mercy has also partnered with Aquinas College and St. Mary Mercy Hospital in Grand Rapids, Michigan to offer a Nursing prelicensure program.

 A former campus at 8200 West Outer Drive in Detroit was home to Mercy College of Detroit from 1941 until consolidation in 1990.
 As part of University of Detroit Mercy, the Outer Drive Campus hosted Detroit Mercy's Dentistry Clinic starting in 1997.
 The college agreed to sell the Outer Drive Campus to WCCCD in 2003, and the Detroit Mercy School of Dentistry and Clinic moved to the Corktown Campus in January 2008.

-Campuses

-The university has three campuses in the city of Detroit and one in Novi, northwest of Detroit.

-McNichols Campus

-The campus is at 4001 W. McNichols Road, on the southeast corner of McNichols Road and Livernois Avenue, in northwest Detroit (near the University District, Pilgrim Village and Palmer Woods neighborhoods).
-The majority of the university's undergraduate and graduate programs are offered on this campus, as well as the university's main administration and athletic facilities like Calihan Hall.
-It is also the location of all six student residence halls.